Wills Act 1837: Provisions repealed by the act

-Provisions of the Act, since repealed
+Provisions of the act, since repealed

 Sections 4 to 6 addressed various technicalities of land law since rendered obsolete.
 The Act did not extend to estates pur autre vie and various manorial rights were preserved over the land devised.
 Where land was held subject to a Lord of the Manor, for example under a copyhold, the Act required that the will was recorded in the Court Roll of the manor and that various fees and duties were paid.
 These provisions became irrelevant following the demise of the manorial system with the Law of Property Act 1925.

 Section 8 maintained the earlier incapacity of a feme covert to make a will.
 This was reformed in the late 19th century and formally repealed in 1969.

 Wills (Soldiers and Sailors) Act 1918

-The Wills (Soldiers and Sailors) Act 1918 clarifies and extends the Wills Act 1837.
+The Wills (Soldiers and Sailors) Act 1918 (7 & 8 Geo.
+5. c.
+58) clarifies and extends the Wills Act 1837.
 Section 1 makes if clear that a soldier on active service or sailor at sea, can make, and always could have made, a valid will, even though under 18 years of age.
 Section 2 extends the provision to sailors not at sea but who are employed in similar service to a soldier on active service.
 "Soldier" include a member of the Air Force (s.5).
-This Act is in force in Scotland, but this may be to no effect as it acts only by reference to the Wills Act 1837, which is not in effect there but is in effect, in modified form, in Northern Ireland.
+This act is in force in Scotland, but this may be to no effect as it acts only by reference to the Wills Act 1837, which is not in effect there; the Wills Act 1837 is in effect, in modified form, in Northern Ireland.